Erfaan-Rostami/Machine-Learning/README.md

 - [TextBooks](#TextBooks)
 - [Slides, Papers and Useful Links](#Slides,-Papers-and-Useful-Links)
 ## Useful Links
-&#9917; <a href="https://paperswithcode.com">Papers with code</a>: a free and open resource with Machine Learning papers.

 &#9917; <a href="https://blog.grakn.ai/unsolved-machine-learning-problems-that-you-can-solve-35e4ddc561b9">Unsolved Machine Learning Problems That You Can Solve</a>; by James Fletcher

 &#9917; <a href="https://christophm.github.io/interpretable-ml-book/">Interpretable Machine Learning</a>.
 A Guide for Making Black Box Models Explainable.
 (Christoph Molnar)